janekx21/bachelor-thesis/chapters/ba.typ

 This request is sent from the client to the server to request inlay hints in a range of a specific text document.
 The parameter contains the text document identifier and a range.
-This range is typically the view box into a opend file from the client.
+This range is typically the view box into an opend file from the client.

 ```ts